mangalm96/mangalm96.github.io/content/publication/saxena-etal-2020-keygames/index.md

 publishDate: '2024-12-13T23:39:37.653463Z'
 publication_types:
 - paper-conference
-publication: '*Proceedings of the 28th International Conference on Computational Linguistics*' :trophy:
+publication: '*Proceedings of the 28th International Conference on Computational Linguistics*'
 doi: 10.18653/v1/2020.coling-main.184
 abstract: In this paper, we introduce two advancements in the automatic keyphrase extraction (AKE) space - KeyGames and pke+.
 KeyGames is an unsupervised AKE framework